mdz24/cloud-developer/course-02/exercises/udacity-c2-restapi/README.md

 # Udagram REST API

-Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
+Udagram is a simple cloud application.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into three parts:
 1. [The Simple Frontend](https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-frontend)